THE BEAUTY OF BUTTERS: USES & BENEFITS FOR SKIN & HAIR

 For direct application to the skin, the ideal time to use butters for optimal absorption is when skin is damp after a shower.
 Additionally, butters can be applied to skin just before sleeping, as the length of the sleep cycle will allow the butter to penetrate into the skin more effectively for better hydration.
 Most natural butters melt on skin contact and will be absorbed quickly into the deep layers.
 Often concentrated, butters do not need to be applied in large amounts.
 Rather, it is best to begin by smoothing a pea-size amount of body butter across the preferred area of skin before gradually applying the same amount to other areas.

 Natural butters can be added to cosmetic formulations as a base for moisturizers, or they can be added to other body butters to add more luxurious moisture.
 To ensure that they have been thoroughly incorporated, they should be vigorously stirred into formulations rather than simply shaking their containers, as butters have thicker consistencies than creams; thus, the additional essential oils and carrier oils should be folded into the butters just as cake batter is folded in on itself for optimal mixing.
-The recommended usage rate is 30 drops of essential oil and 5% carrier oils per 100 ml (3.40 oz.) of body butter base.
+The recommended usage rate is 30 drops of essential oil and 5% carrier oils per 100 ml (3.40 oz.) of base for body butter.

 When the butters being used have strong scents, it is recommended that their Refined varieties be used to prevent the final product’s scent from being overpowered by their natural fragrances.
 Otherwise, Unrefined varieties are recommended for their beneficial constituents.
 Butters are already suitable for most, if not all, skin types; however, with the addition of a few drops of carrier oils and/or essential oils, they can be further customized to individual preference.